-For a complete listing of publications available in the U.S. and Puerto Rico, call 1-800-426-7282.
-In Canada, call 1-800-465-1234.
+For a complete listing of publications available in the U.S., Canada, and Puerto Rico, call 1-800-879-2755.

 In all other countries, contact the IBM support organization that services your area, your IBM marketing representative, or your IBM authorized reseller.